JetBrains/kotlin-web-site/docs/topics/k2-compiler-migration-guide.md

 within the `if` condition, so it couldn't be smart-cast.
 This behavior was also seen with `when` expressions and `while` loops.

-From Kotlin 2.0.0, if you declare a variable before using it in your `if`, `when`, or `while` condition, then any information collected by the compiler about the variable will be accessible in the condition statement and its block for smart-casting.
+From Kotlin 2.0.0, if you declare a variable before using it in your `if`, `when`, or `while` condition, then any information collected by the compiler about the variable will be accessible in the corresponding block for smart-casting.

 This can be useful when you want to do things like extract boolean conditions into variables.
 Then, you can give the